Lebanon travel destination

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping 10% in restaurants is customary if service not included.
-Small tips appreciated for taxis and hotels.
+Tipping: A tip of 10-15% is standard in restaurants if not already included.
+Small tips for valets and porters are highly appreciated.

 Stay Connected in Lebanon